Alcmaeon of Croton: Other studies

 Alcmaeon said that sleep occurs by the withdrawal of blood, away from the surface of the body, to larger blood-flowing vessels, and that one becomes awake again once the blood returns.
 And if the blood withdraws entirely, death occurs.
-It has been suggested that Hippocratic authors, and Aristotle, adopted Alcmaeon’s views on sleep.
+It has been suggested that Hippocratic authors, and Aristotle, adopted Alcmaeon's views on sleep.
 There are also accounts of him about embryology, how a child develops, and analogies with animals and plants about human physiology.
-Because of the little evidence, there exists controversy to what extent Alcmaeon can be considered as a Presocratic cosmologist, or if at all.